bobmonsour/bobmonsour.com/src/posts/learning-to-play-the-piano.md

 ---
 title: Learning to play the piano
 date: 2023-01-22
-description: It's time for a new learning experience.
+description: It's time for THE new learning experience.
 So this year, I decided to learn to play the piano.
 keywords: piano, learning, chords, new things, play time
 imagesrc: "learning-to-play-the-piano.jpg"
 imagealt: "a man playing a Steinway piano"
 ---

-{% image "src/img/" + imagesrc, imagealt, "100vw", "eager" %}
+{% image imageDir + imagesrc, imagealt, "100vw", "eager" %}

 <p class="caption">Photo by <a href="https://unsplash.com/es/@dolodol?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Dolo Iglesias</a> on <a href="https://unsplash.com/photos/FjElUqGfbAw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></p>